Which of the following is NOT a type of accounting commonly recog... | Study Prep in Pearson+

 1

 Step 1: Understand the types of accounting commonly recognized in the field of financial accounting.
-These include Financial Accounting, Managerial Accounting, and Tax Accounting.
-Each serves a specific purpose in recording, analyzing, and reporting financial information.
+These include Tax Accounting, Financial Accounting, and Managerial Accounting.

-Step 2: Financial Accounting focuses on preparing financial statements for external users, such as investors, creditors, and regulatory agencies.
+Step 2: Tax Accounting focuses on preparing tax returns and planning for future tax obligations.

-Step 3: Managerial Accounting is concerned with providing information to internal users, such as managers, to assist in decision-making, planning, and controlling operations.
+Step 3: Financial Accounting involves recording, summarizing, and reporting the financial transactions of a business to external stakeholders.

-Step 4: Tax Accounting deals with preparing and filing tax returns and ensuring compliance with tax laws and regulations.
+Step 4: Managerial Accounting is used internally by management to make decisions, plan, and control operations.

-Step 5: Biological Accounting is not a recognized type of accounting in the field of financial accounting.
-It does not pertain to the standard practices or principles of accounting used in financial reporting or management.
+Step 5: Biological Accounting is not a recognized type of accounting in the field of financial accounting, as it does not pertain to the financial processes or reporting standards typically associated with accounting.

 Watch next